VictorMorales37/tetris-raylib-project/README.md

-# tetris-raylib-project
+# Raylib Tetris Project
-Tetris game recreation in C using the Raylib framework/library.
+This project consists of a Tetris clone built with C and the Raylib framework.

+## Building
 To compile and run, follow these steps:

-- Linux: Simply run the executable main in /output
+- Linux: in the project directory, run `make` and/or execute "main".
 - Windows: WIP

-Current features:
+- MacOS: never?

+## Implemented
 - Piece spawning system;
 - Rotation movement;
 - Vertical movement (by gravity and player input);